NijiDigital/mockiji/README.md

 ## Get Started with the default configuration
 Mockiji contains some mocks to start playing with and help you understand how it works.
 This first API is a library (the ones with books) where users kate and tom has borrowed some books.
-Please install and launch Mockiji without editing the default configuration or the `env.json` file and let's get started.
+Please install and launch Mockiji without editing the default configuration and let's get started.

 ### A simple request
 Start by loading `http://localhost:8080/api-simple-library/users/tom/books` in your browser or REST Client (`GET` verb).